7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Storage/Azure-Administration-Blob-Storage.md

-# Azure Administration - Blobs
+# Azure Administration - Blob-Storage

-Blob storage is an object-store that is optimized for storing massive amounts of unstructured data (does not adhere to particular data model or definition).
+Blob storage is an object-store that is optimised for storing massive amounts of unstructured data (does not adhere to particular data model or definition).
 Azure Blob Storage uses a container resource to group a set of blobs.
 A blob can't exist by itself in Blob Storage.
 A blob must be stored in a container resource, which can store an unlimited number of blobs.
 Azure storage account can contain an unlimited number of containers.

+Important:
+- All blobs must be in a container.
+- A container can store an unlimited number of blobs.
+- An Azure storage account can contain an unlimited number of containers.
+- You can create the container in the Azure portal.
+- You upload blobs into a container.

-Storage Account (a unique namespace in Azure for your data) -> Containers (similar to folder in a file system) -> Blobs ( the actual data being stored).
+`Storage Account (a unique namespace in Azure for your data) -> Containers (similar to folder in a file system) -> Blobs ( the actual data being stored).`

+- Blob Storage can store any type of text or binary data.
+Some examples are text documents, images, video files, and application installers.
+- Blob Storage uses three resources to store and manage your data:
+    - An Azure storage account
+    - Containers in an Azure storage account
+    - Blobs in a container
+- To implement Blob Storage, you configure several settings:
+    - Blob container options
+    - Blob types and upload options
+    - Blob Storage access tiers
+    - Blob lifecycle rules
+    - Blob object replication options

 Types:
 - Block Blobs